-While we were busy pursuing our mission to make marketing better, were we being conscientious about not leaving anyone behind?
-We’ve worked hard to represent women, LGBT+ individuals and people of colour, but there was a marginalized group we had overlooked: those with disabilities.
+While we were busy pursuing our mission to make marketing better, were we being conscientious about inclusivity?
+We’ve worked hard to represent women, LGBT+ individuals and people of colour, but we had overlooked those with disabilities.

-We want accessibility to be a priority for everyone that we work for and with, and knowing that 22% of Canadians affected by a disability, it’s also a necessary step for businesses to ensure they don’t leave almost a quarter of Canadians behind.
+We want accessibility to be a priority for everyone that we work for and with, and we hope you want that too.
+In fact, since 22% of Canadians are affected by a disability, it’s also a necessary step for businesses to ensure they don’t leave almost a quarter of Canadians behind.

-Shifting the focus towards prioritizing accessibility in marketing can be challenging, and sometimes even overwhelming, but working with people who have experience living with a disability ensures that you’re getting the best advice possible to start making authentic changes within your organization.
+Shifting the focus towards prioritizing accessibility in marketing can be challenging, and even overwhelming.
+But working with people who have experience living with a disability, ensures that you’re getting the best advice possible to start making authentic changes within your organization.